Aliases for MCM10 Gene

 GeneCards Summary for MCM10 Gene

 MCM10 (Minichromosome Maintenance 10 Replication Initiation Factor) is a Protein Coding gene.
-Among its related pathways are E2F mediated regulation of DNA replication and CDK-mediated phosphorylation and removal of Cdc6.
+Diseases associated with MCM10 include Rothmund-Thomson Syndrome.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Mitotic G1-G1/S phases.
 GO annotations related to this gene include identical protein binding.

 UniProtKB/Swiss-Prot for MCM10 Gene